 To accomplish His purpose of felling the entire human race into sin, God credits Adam’s disobedience to every person’s account.
 Adam disobeyed and now we each and every one of us get stuck with the bill.
 (Psalm 51:5, Psalm 53:3-4, Romans 5:13-21)

-This fall into sin, brought about by the imputation of Adam’s guilt is called Total Depravity.
+This fall into sin, brought about by the imputation of Adam’s guilt is often referred to as Total Depravity.
 Total depravity, because the totality of man’s mind and body is effected by sin.
 There is no part of him which desires to honor and worship God by submitting to His authority and obeying His commandments.
-Although he knows from the observance of creation that God exists and is worthy of his honor and worship, he nevertheless suppresses this knowledge in unrighteousness.
+Although he knows from the simple observation of nature that God exists and is worthy of his honor and worship, he nevertheless suppresses this knowledge in unrighteousness.
 (Romans 1:28-32)

-For this reason, God’s good and just demand for those who disobey Him is death.
-He demands this, because this was the penalty He announced beforehand for disobedience.
+For this reason, God rightly and justly demands the punishment of death from them.
+He demands this, because this was the penalty He announced to them beforehand as punishment for their disobedience.

 Genesis 2:16-17 And the Lord God commanded the man, saying, “You may surely eat of every tree of the garden, but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”